RedCometLabs/Ruby-Mixins-Presentation/what_is/slide.md

 !SLIDE
 # Mixins to the rescue

-!SLIDE  bullets incremental
+!SLIDE
 #What is a mixin?

+!SLIDE
+#What is a mixin?

-* Group of cohesive methods that can be used
+## Group of cohesive methods that are
-* AND
-* 'mixed-in' with another class.
+## 'mixed-in' with another class.

 !SLIDE bullets incremental